 Saving Account and Time Deposit Account

-Although the interest rate from a bank savings account is low, it is still better than keeping your money on a Jar or a Piggy Bank.
-Savings Account is good for emergency fund or travel fund.
-You may also consider Time Deposit.
+Although the interest rate from a bank savings account is low, it is still better than keeping your money in a Jar or a Piggy Bank.
+Savings Account is good for an emergency fund or travel fund.
+You may also consider a Time Deposit.
 It has a certain time frame also called maturity when you withdraw your money.
-You need to wait the maturity period to earn the interest.
+You need to wait for the maturity period to earn interest.

 Invest in Crowdfunding